Sahamati/Ecosystem-Readiness-for-ReBIT-2.x-specs/AA_Go_Live_Process.md

 - Develop the parsing logic to parse the response from the CR GET API in UAT as per the following format of baseurl-

   `baseurl:"v1:<url for v1>, v2:<url for v2>"`.
 - This step replicates the behavior of CR GET API V2.0 in production.
 This change will not impact the current CR GET API V1.0.
+More details on the changes in the CR and GET API can be found [here](link)
 - Test your parsing logic using the following dummy AA entity in the UAT CR using these Entity IDs: FIP89545, FIU00, FIU00020001, FIPGSP001-23.

 **As an API provider**